llsoftsec/llsoftsecbook/book.md

 variety of forward-edge control-flow integrity checks.
-These include checking that the target of an indirect function call is an address-taken function of the correct type and checking that a C++ \index{C++} virtual call happens on an object of the correct dynamic type
+These include checking that the target of an indirect function call is an address-taken function of the correct type and checking that a C++ \index{C++} virtual call happens on an object of the correct dynamic type.

 For example, assume we have a class `A` with a virtual function `foo` and a class `B` deriving from `A`, and that these classes are not exported to